seantis/privatim/README.md

 # Manage dependencies

-.
-The `make compile` commands generates the `requirements.txt`.
 If you add a new dependency to `setup.cfg`, you need to run `make compile` to update the `requirements.txt` file.
+The `make compile` commands generates a `requirements.txt`.
+This is then used by puppet and also the CI to install the dependencies.

 ## Regenerate requirements files based on new dependencies

     ./requirements/compile.sh

-This generates `requirements.txt` based on the dependencies in setup.cfg`.
-This is used by puppet and the CI to install the dependencies on the server.

 ## Upgrade dependencies to latest version